How to Stop Being Awkward

 As soon as I get close enough afterward, I call it out and laugh.
 Anyways, I’m waqas.”
 Showing that you’re OK with awkwardness and can call it out, immediately makes everyone around feel more comfortable and it takes the pressure off a situation.

 If they can endure your awkward moment with you, they feel at ease knowing that if they do something awkward, you’ll react positively to it.

 2. Use ‘Exposure Stacking’

 Most guys get anxious to talk to girls because they’ve never really done it before.
 Therefore, it feels awkward and uncomfortable.
-But if you can expose yourself to it, then you’ll be less uncomfortable, the more often you do it.

 I call this, ‘Exposure Stacking’.
 Start by making eye contact with girls you find pretty on the street, and not breaking eye contact until she looks away.